themesberg/flowbite/content/getting-started/remix.md

 npx flowbite-react@latest init
 ```

-This will automatically:

--   Install Flowbite React and its dependencies
+This command will automatically install Flowbite React and its dependencies and configure the Flowbite plugin with Tailwind within an existing Remix project.
--   Configure Tailwind CSS to include Flowbite React plugin

-## Manual Setup
+## Custom installation

-If you prefer to set everything up manually or need more control over the configuration, follow these steps:
+If you prefer to set everything up manually or need more control over the configuration, follow these steps.

-### 1. Create Project
+### Create new project

-Create a new Remix project:
+Create a new Remix project using the official CLI toolkit:

 ```bash
 npx create-remix@latest
 ```

+This command will create a fresh new Remix project.

-### 2. Install Flowbite React
+### Install Flowbite React

-Install Flowbite React:
+You can now proceed with installing Flowbite React:

 ```bash
 npx flowbite-react@latest init
 ```

-This will:

--   Install Flowbite React and its dependencies
--   Configure Tailwind CSS to include Flowbite React plugin
--   Configure Vite to include Flowbite React plugin

-### 3. Configure Dark Mode
+This command will install Flowbite React and configure Tailwind and Vite with the Flowbite plugin.

+### Add dark mode

 In server-side rendered applications like Remix, to avoid page flicker (if `dark` mode is set) before Remix hydrates the content, the `ThemeModeScript` component must be rendered in the `<head>` tag.

-`ThemeModeScript` renders a script tag that sets `dark` or removes `dark` from the `<html>` element before hydration occurs.
+The component renders a script tag that sets `dark` or removes `dark` from the `<html>` element before hydration occurs.

 Import and render `ThemeModeScript` in `app/root.tsx` the `<head>` tag: